Get Schooled

 Instead of focusing on your own anxiety, try to shift your attention to others.
 Ask questions and show interest in what they have to say.
 This can help take the pressure off you and create a more positive social experience.

-When should I see a therapist or counselor?
+When to see a therapist or counselor

 If social anxiety is seriously impacting your academic performance, it may be helpful to talk to a therapist or counselor.
 They can provide support and strategies for managing social anxiety and academic stress.
 Many colleges and universities offer counseling services to their students, often at little to no cost.
 These counseling centers can provide individual therapy, group therapy, and other resources to support students' mental health.
 If your school does not offer counseling services, there are other low-cost therapy resources that may be available to you.
 For example, many communities have mental health clinics that offer sliding scale fees based on income.
 You can also search for online therapy options that may be more affordable than traditional in-person therapy.